kaliberjs/stylelint-plugin/README.md

 ## Usage

-To use this plugin in your project, create an `.stylelint` file with the following content:
+To use this plugin in your project, create an `.stylelintrc` file with the following content:

 ```json
 {